 Xcertia’s goal is to provide clear, consensus-based guidelines for app developers focusing on five areas: privacy, security, usability, operability, and content.
 Through the hard work of Xcertia’s members, including several HIMSS experts, and with input from our strategic partners and Ex Officio Board members, Xcertia released the first draft of its Privacy and Security guidelines for public comment.

 HIMSS members and all interested parties are encouraged to visit Xcertia’s Guidelines web page to provide comments, which can be entered directly on the page.
 The comment period will remain open through at least December 16, 2018.
 Xcertia will release other sections of the Guidelines in the coming weeks, and all will be available for comment.
-If you or your organization would like to participate directly in the editing process, you can find out more about Xcertia membership here.
+Learn more about Xcertia membership if you or your organization would like to participate directly in the editing process.

 The emergence of mobile apps as part of therapeutic regimens is creating challenges for both sides of the market, including uncertainties among providers about recommending apps to their patients.
 Patients are starting to demand always-on, instant access to their healthcare, and app developers are challenged by rapid development cycles required for success in the app market versus the thoughtful, long-term evaluation of safety and efficacy that is standard in healthcare.

 HIMSS is helping to resolve this tension through partnerships with organizations like Xcertia and the efforts of HIMSS Innovation companies like the Personal Connected Health Alliance (PCHAlliance) and Health 2.0.
 Together, the HIMSS family will help to address these forces of change and is committed to a future where health, enabled by safe and effective technology, is a commodity available to everyone.